Wizz Air, eastern Europe's top no-frills airline, plans London float

 "We believe that pricing is of key importance to customers," Varadi said.
 "We try to be the local airline to them.
 We have 19 languages on our website, and accept 17 currencies."

+"Wizz Air has no baggage, no inadequate fleet or staff like its flag carrier competitors," he said.

-The listing is being run by Barclays, Citi and JP Morgan, with Nomura acting as lead manager.
+The listing is being run by Barclays (BARC.L), Citi (C.N) and JP Morgan (JPM.N), with Nomura 9716.t acting as lead manager.

 (Editing by Erica Billingham and David Holmes)